 Format of the MPI Workshop

 The MPI Workshop is a lively, 5-day interaction on problems of interest to science and industry.
-On the first day, the industry representatives, present their problems to the whole group.
-These problems vary widely in nature from those requiring basic physical modeling to those requiring significant computation (a partial list of problems brought to previous workshops is included under About MPI).
-For the rest of the week, the workshop participants break up into small working groups consisting of senior faculty and attending scientists, graduate students, and the industrial representatives, to discuss and tackle the problems in an informal setting.
+On the first day, the industry representatives present their problems to the whole group.
+The nature of these problems vary widely from those requiring basic physical modeling to those requiring significant computation (a partial list of problems brought to previous workshops is included under About MPI).
+For the rest of the week, the workshop participants break up into small working groups consisting of senior faculty and scientists, graduate students, and the industrial representatives to discuss and tackle the problems in an informal setting.
 On the last day of the workshop, an academic representative from each group presents the results obtained and discusses possible future directions.
-A written report detailing the progress made during the workshop is prepared subsequently and sent to the industry representatives, and when possible, made public.
+A written report detailing the progress made during the workshop is prepared subsequently and given to the industry representatives, and when possible, made public.